 On the other hand, after divorce, the ill spouse may qualify for assistance from the government that otherwise wouldn’t have been available.
 In some cases, it’s also possible for the courts to order continuing coverage as part of the settlement.

-Whatever the situation, a number of complications can arise.
+Whatever the situation, a number of common complications arise.

 Related Reading: How Is Spousal Support Calculated?